Divy1211/AoE2DE_UGC_Guide/docs/general/xs/constants.md

 Value: `#!cpp int 0`

 Used with the [xsOffsetFilePosition](../functions/#63-xsoffsetfilepositionint-datatype-bool-forward "Jump To: XS > Function Reference > xsOffsetFilePosition").
-Makes the offset function move the file position a variable number of bytes
+Makes the offset function move the file position by the number of bytes it takes to store a string (4 bytes + a number of bytes that is determined by the integer that the first 4 bytes represent)

 ### 1.2. cOffsetInterger

 Value: `#!cpp int 1`

 Used with the [xsOffsetFilePosition](../functions/#63-xsoffsetfilepositionint-datatype-bool-forward "Jump To: XS > Function Reference > xsOffsetFilePosition").
-Makes the offset function move the file position by 4 bytes
+Makes the offset function move the file position by the number of bytes it takes to store an integer (4 bytes)

 ### 1.3. cOffsetFloat

 Value: `#!cpp int 2`

 Used with the [xsOffsetFilePosition](../functions/#63-xsoffsetfilepositionint-datatype-bool-forward "Jump To: XS > Function Reference > xsOffsetFilePosition").
-Makes the offset function move the file position by 4 bytes.
+Makes the offset function move the file position by the number of bytes it takes to store a float (4 bytes)

 ### 1.4. cOffsetVector

 Value: `#!cpp int 3`

 Used with the [xsOffsetFilePosition](../functions/#63-xsoffsetfilepositionint-datatype-bool-forward "Jump To: XS > Function Reference > xsOffsetFilePosition").
-Makes the offset function move the file position by 12 bytes.
+Makes the offset function move the file position by the number of bytes it takes to store a vector (12 bytes)

 ## 2. Age